 Are you a target for a break-in?

 By following some basic crime prevention tips, you can help to reduce your chance of becoming a crime statistic.

-If you are out of town, is a friend or neighbor picking up your mail and newspapers?
+- If you are out of town, is a friend or neighbor picking up your mail, newspapers and package deliveries?

 Although you cannot completely crime-proof your home, you can make it more uninviting for the would-be burglar, who may decide your home is not worth his time to break into.

 How to avoid becoming a carjack victim, click here.

 How to prevent identity theft, click here.